 With unparalleled views, great shopping districts, copious amounts of souvenirs, the city is full of interesting things to experience.
 Speaking of souvenirs, Zurich has numerous shops all well-stocked to give you the ultimate shopping experience in Swiss brands.
 The city has grown to be a contemporary city in the fashion sector.
 With all these features on the table, no wonder Zurich takes the top spot in the 10 most beautiful places in Switzerland.

 Centrally located in Switzerland, Lucerne is considered one of the prettiest cities in the world.
-This undoubtedly true because one of Switzerland’s most photographed monuments; the Chapel Bridge and the Water Tower (from the 14th century) are all here in this beautiful city.
+This is undoubtedly true because one of Switzerland’s most photographed monuments, the Chapel Bridge and the Water Tower (from the 14th century), are all here in this beautiful city.

 For those planning their travels far in advance, make sure to add the Fumetto festival to the agenda– one of the largest comic festivals in Europe with participants ranging from 5 to 78 years old, there is something interesting to be discovered for everyone.